Takeaways

 - Organisations that embed NSRF readiness into their core strategy will build long-term stakeholder trust, investor confidence, and operational resilience.

 With global capital increasingly flowing to sustainable businesses, regulators are tightening disclosure rules worldwide.
-Malaysia’s NSRF is a strategic leap—institutionalising sustainability disclosures in tandem with global norms.
+Malaysia’s NSRF represents a strategic leap, institutionalising sustainability disclosures in line with global norms.

 Table of Contents